nahumsa/QC-UFS/README.md

 # Quantum Computing : A stochastic guide to understand the (quantum) revolution

+For a more updated version of the notebooks see this [repo](https://github.com/nahumsa/Introduction-to-IBM_Qiskit).

 ## Instalation

 The safe way to use the Qiskit is using conda virtual environment.
 After installing Anaconda 3, you do the following commands: